ndbroadbent/ndbroadbent.github.com/_posts/2011-02-24-rails-3-rake-tasks-are-so-slow.markdown

 ---
 layout: post
 title: Rails 3 Rake tasks can take too long to load
 wordpress_id: 373
-tags: guide, ruby, ruby-on-rails, bundler, rails-3
+tags: guides ruby-on-rails rails-3
 date: 2011-02-24 05:02:15 +08:00
 wordpress_url: http://www.f-77.com/?p=373
 ---
 When you run a rake task for a Rails 3 project, it has to load the entire environment since gems can include their own rake tasks.
 I started to get annoyed by this, because every capistrano deployment would load up rails on my environment just to notify hoptoad.

 If you have a very simple rake task that is called very often, you might want to add some work-around code to check for it in the very beginning of your Rakefile.
 You might even want to bypass rake entirely, and put the code in a file in ./scripts.

 Here is an example for way faster hoptoad notifications (this cut our deploy time in half):